dcfrankel/elixir-discuss/README.md

-Basic Elixir Phoenix app taken from a Udemy Elixir course
+Basic Phoenix framework web app written in Elixir taken from the Udemy `The Complete Elixir and Phoenix Bootcamp` course